iterative/dvc.org/content/docs/command-reference/plots/index.md

   command.

-Note that in the case of CSV/TSV metric files, column names from the table header (first row) are considered the field names.
+Note that in the case of CSV/TSV metric files, column names from the table header (first row) are equivalent to field names.

 #### DVC template anchors